seymotom/AC3.2-AnimationBasics/README.md

   }
 ```

 `UIView.animate(withDuration:)` was used as a simple way to execute view animations inside of its closure. iOS would look at the starting state of the view, along with the changes specified in the animation block and then automatically generate all of the "tweening" (in-between states) needed for the animation to occur smoothly.
 The class functions on `UIView` are very convenient and allow for some decent customization for basic animations to a view's animatable properties.
 Along with the duration of the animation it is also possible to adjust delays, animation curves, and other options.
-It is still possible (and pretty common) to do these sorts of animations with `UIView`'s class functions, but in iOS10 Apple has taken things one step further with `UIViewPropertyAnimator` *(LINK TO DOCUMENTATION)*
+It is still possible (and pretty common) to do these sorts of animations with `UIView`'s class functions, but in iOS10 Apple has taken things one step further with [`UIViewPropertyAnimator`](https://developer.apple.com/reference/uikit/uiviewpropertyanimator)

 > "A UIViewPropertyAnimator object lets you animate changes to views and dynamically modify your animations before they finish.
 With a property animator, you can run your animations from start to finish normally or you can turn them into interactive animations and control the timing yourself."